aaronparker/aaronparker.github.io/_posts/2008-01-24-addressing-licensing-issues-with-adobe-cs3-apps-on-softgrid.md

 Fortunately the FLEXnet Licensing service only needs to run when the application starts - you can subsequently stop the service and the application will continue to run.
 With a script we can stop this service to get more than one CS3 application running.

 Originally I had attempted using WMI to detect the state of the service, wait for it to start and then stop it.
-However, the virtual services are not detectable via WMI so I&#8217;ve had to resort to something a little more crude.
+However, the virtual services are not detectable via WMI so I've had to resort to something a little more crude.
 This script reads the output from a NET START command until the FLEXnet service starts and then stops the service.
-It&#8217;s not a robust script by any means but it gets the job done.
+It's not a robust script by any means but it gets the job done.

 [code lang=&#8221;vb&#8221;]Dim WshShell, oExec
 Set WshShell = CreateObject("WScript.Shell")